How to Avoid Common Mistakes in Crypto Investing

 5. Trading Without a Strategy

 Mistake: Making impulsive trades based on emotions, news, or X posts without a clear plan.
-Why It’s a Problem: Emotional crypto trading often results in buying high and selling low, locking in losses.
-For example, panic-selling during the 2022 bear crypto market cost many investors.
+Why It’s a Problem: Emotional crypto crypto trading often results in buying high and selling low, locking in losses.
+For example, panic-selling during the 2022 bear crypto crypto market cost many investors.
 How to Avoid:

 -